Buying Property in Italy

 Sign the deeds of sale (rogito).
 This is done before a notary with a translator present if one doesn’t speak Italian.
 At this point, the remaining amount due for the sale must be paid to the seller.

 Ensure the notary registers the sale at the local land registry (ufficio dell' agenzia del territorio).

-Financing property in Italy
+Finances involved in buying property in Italy

 Expats can apply for a mortgage in Italy or from a lender in their home country that is registered to lend mortgage funds in Italy.
 Anyone can apply for a mortgage in Italy if they have enough capital, but that doesn’t necessarily mean that they’ll be granted one.

-The mortgage structure in Italy is very different to what expats may be used to, so while the base rate may seem low (often as low as two percent), other charges will apply.
+The mortgage structure in Italy is very different from what expats may be used to, so while the base rate may seem low (often as low as two percent), other charges will apply.
 Set-up fees are higher, there’s less competition and banks are unlikely to lend expats the whole property value.
 For these reasons and more, expats should secure the services of an independent financial adviser.